whenchyiv/flask-tailwind-htmx/readme.md

 - `scripts` bottom of the body tag for javascript

 ### Miscellaneous Notes
 - `./twcompile.sh` is a shortcut script for Tailwind compilation (defaults input from `src/tailwindcss/input.css` and minified output to `static/css/dist.css`).
-Defaults to Mac.
-Replace as needed.
+Get a binary here: https://tailwindcss.com/blog/standalone-cli
 - The `env.py` file in the app root directory is required for secrets.
 This is loaded by `config.py` during app creation, and is used by the `DevelopmentConfig` class.
 - App is set up with a basic blueprint (`front_page/` for front page views).
 - If you need access to the app object, avoid circular imports with `from flask import current_app`.